 - Right click

-- Online use – social media and websites
+- Online use – social media sites and websites

-Where to save your photos when you export from Lightroom
+Export Location – where to save your photos on export from Lightroom

-At the very top, under Export To, click on Hard Drive.
+At the very top of the export dialog box, under Export To, click on Hard Drive then:

 - Select Specific Folder from the Export To dropdown menu